Sandgarden-Demo/rails/guides/source/association_basics.md

 ### Generating Models

-To follow the delegated types example in this section, we’ll use an `Entry` model that delegates to `Message` and `Comment`.
 Generate these models as follows:

 First, let's generate the base `Entry` model which will act as our superclass: